Indirect unvented cylinders – Unvented hot water cylinders

 So, what are the benefits of unvented hot water cylinders?

-In one line – its mains pressure heated domestic hot water, with all the benefits of higher pressure and flow for your hot water heating
+In one line – its a mains pressure domestic water hot water system, with all the benefits of higher pressure and flow for your hot water heating

 The advantage of utilizing an unvented cylinder is that a cold-water feed tank in the property is not necessary,

-As the water is fed directly which means that properties with limited space will not have to give up valuable storage space in the attic.
+As the water is fed directly which means that properties with limited space will not have to give up valuable storage space in the attic, which you require with gravity-fed systems.
 The eradication of this cold-water feed tank also eliminates the possibility of it freezing during prolonged cold spells.

-In an unvented system, the pressure of the hot water flowing out of taps and showers is higher
+In an unvented system, the pressure of the warm water flowing out of taps and showers is higher

 This is due to the fact that water is supplied from the cold-water mains supply rather than a water tank .
 Higher pressure is especially significant when there are many bathrooms that may be running warm water from multiple showers or taps at the same time.